- Why choose Western Sydney University?

 I have paid my fees, but have not received my Confirmation of Enrolment (eCoE)?

-If you have not commenced your study and wish to be considered for a release to another institution, you must apply for a release letter and a refund from your course by submitting a request to the International Finance Office via your online student application record.
+If you have not commenced your study and wish to be considered for a release to another institution, you must apply for a release letter and a refund from your program by submitting a request to the International Finance Office via your online student application record.
 The University will assess your request as per the International Student Fees and Refund Agreement.

 Further information and the Refund Request form is available at www.westernsydney.edu.au/international/refund